Listen to an audio file of this tool.

 Step 2.
 Teach New Skills by Interactive Modeling

 - Fifteen-year-olds are in the final year of major physical changes that occur in puberty.
 They may feel a bit insecure and sensitive to criticism.
-Their peer group can present all sorts of worries including who’s in the “in” and “out” crowd.
+Their peer group can present all sorts of worries including who’s in the “in” and “out” crowds.

 - Sixteen-year-olds have new important goals and worries outside of school related to learning to drive, getting a driver’s license, getting a part-time job, or trying out a romantic partnership.

 - Seventeen-year-olds have more serious pursuits on their mind as they consider the fact that their graduation is coming up, and they’ll need to face life after high school.
-Invincibility, overly confident, fragile, and scared are all common expressions.
+Invincible, overly confident, fragile, and scared are all common expressions.